alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/test-and-context.md

 ---
 For a Unit Test the most important concept, and probably the most difficult to manage is the concept of [Fixture](http://xunitpatterns.com/test%20fixture%20-%20xUnit.html).
 Quite often part of the Fixture is composed by an external File.
 In a little project that I use as example for jQuery I have a really simple class that parses an XML file to create a menu for Asp.Net MVC enabled site.

 In such a situation the fixture of the test is using different source files to test the class with different input.
-In a classic NUNIT unit testing you can solve this problem including the file in the project with â€œCopy if newerâ€.
+In a classic NUNIT unit testing you can solve this problem including the file in the project with *Copy if newer*.
 With such a setting Visual Studio at each build check if the file is changed, and eventually copies the file into the appropriate directory (bin/debug/pathofthefile in standard debug configuration)

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb1.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image1.png)